ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 ### PostgreSQL

-This release enables you to [use PostgreSQL](../cookbook/using_postgresql.md) instead of the default MySQL for database.
+This release enables you to [use PostgreSQL](../cookbook/using_postgresql.md) for database instead of the default MySQL.

 Database schema is now created based on [YAML configuration](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Bundle/EzPublishCoreBundle/Resources/config/storage/legacy/schema.yaml).